elina22-hub/11785_SceneDetection_Quantization/README.md

 # Scene Change Detection and Quantization
-Pytorch implementation of beta-VAE model on scene-change detection explore quantization methods to reduce memory-bandwith and improve inference latency.
+Pytorch implementation of beta-VAE model on scene-change detection, and explore quantization methods to reduce memory-bandwith and improve inference latency.

 Folder structure is as follows.